30 - 60 mins

 We hope you have found this page useful in preparing for a gastric balloon procedure.
 If you have any other questions, feel free to contact your surgeon or Medbelle Patient Care Adviser.

 It is important that you feel very well informed about your procedure.
 It is therefore important to ask your surgeon any questions that you have.
 Some patients find it difficult to think of questions at their consultation.
-As a result, we recommend you to write down what you would like to ask so you do not forget.
+As a result, we recommend you write down what you would like to ask so you do not forget.
 That way you can take them with you and will remember to ask them during your consultation.
-This page provides some common gastric balloon FAQs that our other patients find useful and may help you think of questions to ask your surgeon.